 - a.
 WSDOT Type 8 junction boxes (WSDOT Standard Plan J-40.30-04) are usually placed on each quadrant of an intersection.
 Types 1 and 2 are used in other locations. - b.
-Use TA vaults wherever fiber is being pulled. - c.
+Use TA vaults wherever fiber is being pulled - c.
 All junction box and vault covers shall be rated for h20 loading. - d.
-All existing junction boxes shall be replaced with new ones when within the ground-disturbing limits of a construction project, or wherever a conduit leading to an existing junction box is replaced. - e.
+All existing junction boxes shall be replaced with new ones whenever the area around an existing one is replaced or wherever a conduit leading to an existing junction box is replaced. - e.
 Existing junction boxes in paved areas should be relocated outside those paved areas. - f.
-New junction boxes shall not be placed in the following locations: - 1.
+New junction boxes shall be not placed at: - 1.
 Sidewalks ramps - 2.
 Traveled way, unless a utility-style manhole is provided - 3.
-Sidewalks, unless otherwise approved by Transportation Division Staff - 4.
+Sidewalks - 4.
 Paved shoulders - g.
 In the event a junction box is located in a pedestrian circulation path, it shall have an approved non-skid coating on the lid.
-Refer to City of Kirkland Policy G-2. - h.
-In the event a junction box is located within a sidewalk, it shall be placed parallel or perpendicular to the sidewalk panel in which it resides. - i.
-Use heavy duty junction boxes per WSDOT Standard Specs 9-29.2(2) where maintenance vehicles are likely to drive over them, for example near controller cabinet. - j.
-Junction box lids shall be labeled in accordance with WSDOT Standard Spec 9-29.2(4) - k.
+Refer to City of Kirkland Policy G-2. - Use heavy duty junction boxes per WSDOT Standard Specs 9-29.2(2) where maintenance vehicles are likely to drive over them, for example near controller cabinet. - i.
+Junction box lids shall be labeled in accordance with WSDOT Standard Spec 9-29.2(4)C. - j.
 Junction boxes, connected by 2" conduit, shall be placed at the limits of each project to allow for future expansion of conduit systems.